Tag Archive for: Radiator Springs

 We were exploring the town of ‘Radiator Springs’ which came to life in the movie ‘Cars’ and its sequels.
 These are my favorite Disney movies because they take place in my own backyard.

-I was pleasantly surprised at how well this imaginary town was constructed and the plants used to create a look of authenticity.
+I found it pleasantly surprising how well they constructed this imaginary town and used the plants to achieve an authentic look.
 However, there were some notable exceptions to having live plants throughout Radiator Springs.

 Cozy Cone Hotel

-Old-fashioned rear lights were used to create imaginary flowers at the Cozy Cone Hotel.
+Old-fashioned rear lights create imaginary flowers at the Cozy Cone Hotel.

 Other car parts serve as components of this cornucopia.

-While I was distracted by both the real and imaginary plants, other visitors were thrilled by the appearance of the inhabitants of Radiator Springs.
+I found myself distracted by both the real and imaginary plants, other visitors reveled in the appearance of the inhabitants of Radiator Springs.

 An Imaginary Land With Real Plants

-Have you ever visited Cars Land at California Adventure?
-If you get the chance, you may be surprised to find inspiration for your desert garden.
+Have you ever visited Cars Land at Disney’s California Adventure?
+If you have the opportunity, you might discover inspiring ideas for your desert garden that could surprise you.